A Majority of One (film): Production

 Alec Guinness visited Japan days prior to the start of production to study the culture, people and customs.
 He wore heavy makeup to play the role.
-Rosalind Russell was hesitant about her role, believing that Gertrude Berg, who played the role on stage and won a Tony Award for her performance, deserved the part; studio head Jack Warner refused to cast Berg, and Russell agreed to portray the role after learning that she could costar with Guinness.
+Rosalind Russell was hesitant about her role, believing that Gertrude Berg, who played the role on stage and won a Tony Award for her performance, deserved the part; studio head Jack L. Warner refused to cast Berg, and Russell agreed to portray the role after learning that she could costar with Guinness.

 In his 1994 autobiography, George Takei, a Japanese-American actor who plays a minor role in A Majority of One, wrote that he had been "shocked" at the "grotesquely offensive" latex makeup applied to Guinness's eyes, and by the "incomprehensible gibberish" of his Japanese lines, producing a disappointing and "disastrous" performance.

 Reception

 In a contemporary review for The New York Times, critic A. H. Weiler called the film a "truly heartwarming and entertaining affair" and wrote "[T]his comedy blend of specialized, local middle-class mores and humor and Nipponese formality becomes a wholly acceptable, truly heartwarming and entertaining affair despite its exotic ingredients. ...
 Miss Russell ... does an amazingly fine job, which has to be seen to be believed."

 Variety declared: "Leonard Spigelgass’ brew of schmaltz and sukiyaki is an outstanding film ...
 Russell's Yiddish hex-cent, though at times it sounds like what it is – a Christian imitating a Jew—is close enough to the genuine article.
 Guinness becomes Japanese through physical suggestion and masterful elocution."

 John L. Scott of the Los Angeles Times called the film "fine entertainment with a broad appeal".